-If you are not satisfied with the decision on your subdivision or development permit you have the option of appealing within 14 days of the decision to the Subdivision and Development Appeal Board (SDAB).
+If you are not satisfied with the decision or conditions of your subdivision or development permit, you have the option to appeal.
+Appeals may be made to the Subdivision and Development Appeal Board (SDAB) within 14 days of the subdivision authority’s decision or within 21 days of the development authority’s decision.

 How do I file an appeal?